Jim Crane: Houston Astros

 In Commissioner Rob Manfred’s statement on the Houston Astros sign stealing scandal, he noted, “Jim Crane was unaware of any of the violations of MLB rules by his Club.”
 In response to the scandal, Crane fired the team's general manager, Jeff Luhnow, and manager A. J. Hinch.
 In a press conference a month after the commissioner announced his findings, Crane said, "[stealing signs] didn't impact the game."
 At the same press conference, less than a minute later, he denied having said that, referencing the Commissioner's report and saying, "It's hard to determine how it impacted the game, if it impacted the game, and that's how we're going to leave it."

 Personal life

 During the Memorial Day weekend in 2017, Crane married Whitney Wheeler.
 The ceremony took place at the Floridian National Golf Club.
-The marriage is Crane's third.
+The marriage is Crane's fourth.
 Wheeler and he have a son together, James Robert Crane II.
 Crane's son Jared is senior vice president of executive operations for the Astros.
 His daughter, Krystal Crane Thompson, is a board member of the Crane Family Foundation.